cbracher69/PD-Learn/PPMI Learn/README.md

 #### Brief description of the methods in the library

-Currently, there are two methods available:
+Currently, there are three methods available:

-	center_mass_view(norm_table, data_avg, subj_cond, cohorts)
+	center_mass_view(norm_table, data_avg, subj_cond, cohorts, image_type)

-This is a *projection method* that reduces multidimensional normalized data to a correlation plot (which is subsequently rendered by the *scatter_gauss* engine in the graphics library *PPMI_Gaussplots.py*).
+This is a *projection method* that reduces multidimensional normalized data to a correlation plot (which is subsequently rendered by the *scatter_gauss* and *scatter_plain* engines in the graphics library *PPMI_Gaussplots.py*).
 The idea is based on the fact that PPMI data typically involves three cohorts (healthy (HC), Parkinson's (PD), and atypical Parkinson's (SWEDD) subjects).
 The average feature vectors for these three cohorts form a triangle in feature space that defines a plane (which I call the 'center-of-mass' plane), which is used for the projection.
 This choice of coordinate axes guarantees the maximum possible *average* separation between cohorts, and may assist in discovering patterns that are specific to the different cohorts.
 As usual, the color coding in the map is:

 	Healthy control (HC) --- blue
 	Parkinson's Disease (PD) --- green